Professional Editing Services for Aspiring Authors

 Book Developmental Editing Costs

 The developmental editor helps shape the manuscript.
-A freelance developmental editor can charge anywhere from $50-$80 per hour.
+A freelance developmental editor can charge anywhere from $50 to $80 per hour.

 In a traditional publisher house, the editor who acquired your book would generally do the line editing.
-If you hire a freelance editor to do the line editing for your book, expect to pay approximately $50-$60 an hour.
+If you hire a freelance editor to do the line editing for your book, expect to pay approximately $50 to $60 an hour.

 Book Copyediting Costs

-Copyediting can cost anywhere from $30-$50 per hour, and you can figure 2–10 manuscript pages per hour, depending on how heavy or light the copyediting need.
+Copyediting can cost anywhere from $30 to $50 per hour, and you can figure 2 to 10 manuscript pages per hour, depending on how heavy or light the copyediting need.

 After all the heavy lifting of editing is done, proofreading assures that no typos remain; it’s a critical part of the quality control process, helping to ensure a good experience for the reader.
 Proofreaders generally charge between $30 and $35 per hour.

 Non-fiction books generally have indexes in the back, so the specific subject matter can be easily found.
 Even traditional publishers charge back their authors for book publishing (it comes out of their royalties).
-If you’re hiring an indexer, expect to pay about $35-$65 per hour for indexing; an average book will cost several hundred dollars to index.
+If you’re hiring an indexer, expect to pay about $35 to $65 per hour for indexing; an average book will cost several hundred dollars to index.